vectornguyen76/search-engine-system/README.md

-# Shopee Search Engine Project
+# Search Engine on Shopee
 This is a project about Image Retrieval.

 # Model